openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

    OpenStack.
 Choose this option if you are familiar with how OpenStack is built with Juju.

 The current page is devoted to method #1.
-See :doc:`Deploying OpenStack from a bundle <install-openstack-bundle>` for method #2.
+See :doc:`Install OpenStack from a bundle <install-openstack-bundle>` for method #2.

 .. important::